SAP/cloud-sdk/STYLEGUIDE.md

 - Consists of a single word
 - Doesn't include a verb
+- Is entirely in code font
+- Is a link text
-- Is entirely in code font, is a link text, or a document title
+- Is a document title

 ### Use Numbered List for Steps To Be Performed in Order

+Numbered lists follow the same rules that apply to general lists.

 ❌